boxden/AlwaysRun/README.md

 - **Always Run Toggle**: Automatically holds run unless the player is holding their current `+speed` or `+walk` bind.
 - **Settings Menu Integration**: Available in `Utilities -> User`.
 - **Custom Toggle Key**: Supports an optional custom key for enabling or disabling auto-run.
+- **Protected Keys Option**: The GUI can block assigned or sensitive keys by default, with an option to disable that protection.
 - **Console Commands**: Supports direct console control for toggling and assigning the custom key.
 - **Localized UI**: Includes translations for 20+ languages.
 - **Persistent Profiles**: Saves per-gamemode preferences to a client data file.